Swedish Coach Accuses Canada of Winning Unfairly

 ``Canada cheated it’s way to victory,″ Forsberg said Saturday after Sweden’s practice at Globe Arena. ``They have made the whole country ashamed

 ``Canada didn’t earn two points against the Russians.
 They got them from the referee,″ added Forsberg, who watched the game on television.

 ``There are only losers after a game like than.
 The NHL referees have been very good in the European (World Cup) games.
 The other teams won’t stand a chance if poor officiating continues in North America.″

 Forsberg complained about two apparent Russian goals that were disallowed and what he called a one-sided freedom given to the Canadian players during Canada’s 5-3 victory Thursday night at Vancouver, British Columbia.

 NHL senior vice president Brian Burke said both calls in question ``were absolutely, dead-on right.
 From the NHL’s perspective, both calls were flawless.

 ``I have no idea what led to this outburst,″ he said between periods of the Canada-United States game Saturday night in Philadelphia. ``Based on these quotes, I would wonder if Mr. Forsberg even saw the game.″

 All referees in the World Cup are from the NHL and Canadian-born ``and that’s not fair,″ Forsberg said.

-``I guess all European nations pointed this out to the organizers, but nothing happened,″ he said. ``We had a great chance to make a lot of hockey propaganda in this tournament.
+``I guess all European nations pointed this out to the organizers, but nothing happened.
+We had a great chance to make a lot of hockey propaganda in this tournament.
 Instead, the game of hockey will be the loser.″